-Unlike the classic 3-day Inca Trail trek, which requires you book a spot at least 5-6 weeks in advance (in the low season), the Salkantay Trek can be booked in Cusco upon arrival.
+Unlike the classic 3-day Inca Trail trek, which requires you to book a spot at least five to six weeks in advance (in the low season), the Salkantay Trek can be booked in Cusco upon arrival.

-But first, I want to take you through the journey day by day, as it was a true outdoor adventure that tested both my mental and physical resolve.
+But first, I want to take you through the journey day by day, as it was an authentic outdoor adventure that tested both my mental and physical resolve.